 Unless you can afford to buy a home with cash, you’ll be paying some interest on a mortgage if you decide to go from being a renter to being a homeowner.
 Paying interest to a bank is no one’s idea of a good time.
-The good news, though, is that with the mortgage interest deduction the IRS lets you deduct that mortgage interest (on mortgages worth up to $750,000) from your taxable income when you file your tax returns.
+The good news, though, is that with the mortgage interest deduction the IRS lets you deduct that mortgage interest from your taxable income when you file your tax returns.
+Currently you can claim this deduction on mortgages worth up to $750,000.
+This number was set at $1 million until President Trump signed the new tax law in late 2017.

 How the Mortgage Interest Deduction Helps